bernie-cm/hello-world-api/README.md

 # Hello World API

 A simple Flask-based API that returns a "Hello, World!" message.
+This is to practice containerising a simple application using Docker.

 ## Run Locally
 1. Install dependencies: `pip install -r requirements.txt`